auxfuse/Milestone4/README.md

 The project is version controlled via Git & Github and is deployed via Heroku.
 All environment variables & secret variables are stored in an env.py file which is then held in a git ignored file to ensure project integrity is held to a high secure present day and project requirements standard.

 Please ensure when testing payments in this application to use the Stripe test card numbers available <a href="https://stripe.com/docs/testing#cards">here</a>.
-Throughout development of the application the card number used by myself and mt Peers was:
+Throughout development of the application the card number used by myself and my Peers was:
 * Card number: 4242424242424242 (16-digit Card number)
 * CVV: Any 3 digit combination.
 * Dates: Any future date.